UC San Diego Search Menu

 Juli A. Carter

-Auditory processing of morphologically complex words
+The proocessing of auditorily presented morphologically complex words

-Leah Fabiano Phonological acquisition in bilingual children
+Phonological acquisition in bilingual children

 Kara Federmeier

-The neural bases of language processing in the representation and organization of information in long-term semantic memory
+The neural bases of language processing and in the representation and organization of information in long-term semantic memory

 Tamar Gollan

-Focus on characterizing lexical retrieval in language comprehension and production in both monolingual and bilinguals subjects (Spanish and Hebrew)
+Lexical retrieval in language comprehension and production in both monolingual and bilinguals subjects (Spanish and Hebrew)

 Lea Hald